sajjadinia/story2/README.md

 # story2
-this is a story.
+This is a story.
-this is a great story.
+This is a great story.